sotostzam/sensor-media-control/reports/report.md

 ##### Settings

 This Python application supports saving and loading of custom settings, depending on the user's need.
-In more details, the user can choose the prefered action for each kind of gesture, and save the configuration.
+In more details, the user can choose the preferred action for each kind of gesture, and save the configuration.
 This configuration is later saved in separate file called `settings.json`.
 Additionally, when an action is received through the communication channel, it is checked against the existing setting configuration, and the appropriate action is executed.

 ##### Operations